jazfunk/jk-expense-tracker-app/README.md

 Additionally, as I've become more proficient with arrow functions, incorporating them has led to much cleaner code, and less global variables.
 With creative use of CSS, this application has a smooth look and fast responsiveness.

-Learning how to properly and safely display an object array in a table, using the "createElement()" method was a revelation for me.
-Very much looking forward to incorporating the techniques and methods learned whlie developing this app, into future projects.
+Learning how to properly and safely display an object array in a table, using the "createElement()" method, was a revelation for me.
+Looking forward to incorporating the techniques and methods learned whlie developing this app, into future projects.

 ## Author